 These over-ears aren't compatible with any wired connections.
 They come with a USB-C cable for charging.

 The ROCCAT Elo 7.1 Air offer full audio and microphone compatibility with PCs as well as PS4 and PS5 consoles when using their USB-A dongle.
+You won't be able to use their volume wheel on PS4 or PS5 devices though.

 The ROCCAT Elo 7.1 Air aren't compatible with Xbox One consoles.